Ricardo Flores Magón: Flight to the United States

 Magón and other PLM members had organized a brigade of revolutionaries in Douglas, Arizona in the years preceding his move to Los Angeles.
 An expedition was sent to the Cananea copper mines about thirty miles from the southern border of Arizona with the alleged intention of exterminating all Americans employed in and about the mines.
 The brigade had been pursued by the Arizona Rangers who put them to flight, capturing a few of them.
 Magón and his companions were extradited to Tombstone, Arizona where they were charged with violating U.S. neutrality laws.
 Although the American and Mexican left rallied to their defense, they were convicted and sentenced to eighteen months in Yuma Territorial Prison, later being transferred to Arizona State Prison Complex – Florence.
 They were released in 1910 and again resumed publishing Regeneración from an office in downtown Los Angeles.
 The Mexican Civil War began that same year, and the Magonistas, as the PLM forces were known, were involved in combat throughout Mexico, along with the forces of Pancho Villa, Emiliano Zapata and Venustiano Carranza and Francisco I. Madero.
+In late 1910, the Mexican Revolution began to take off with the leadership of Francisco Madero, a landowner whom Magon disagreed with.
+Even with the revolution against the dictator whom Magon wanted out of government, he continually spoke out against Madero and his beliefs: “Do not expect then, that Madero will attack the right of property in favor of the proletariat.
+Open your eyes.
+Remember a phrase, simple and true and as truth indestructible, the emancipation of the workers must be the work of the workers themselves.”
+Overall, Magón rejected the notion of a purely political revolution, believing in having a full “social revolution" in order to return freedom and power to the working citizen.